MargauxLefebvre/LatinAmerica_vivax/Pop_graphs_fstats/README.md

 plink2 --vcf subset.ebro_no_miss.vcf.gz --double-id --allow-extra-chr --set-missing-var-ids @:# \
 --extract Prune.prune.in --mind --geno --mac 1 \
 --export ped --make-just-fam --out Pvivax_tree #-make-just-fam to get the samples names remaining
+# It creates also the input files for ADMIXTOOLS2
 ```

 ## Create input format for TreeMix.